ygilad-tech/capstone-data/README.md

 Drinks:
-    I got photos of vodka, whiskey, and tequila from Bing Image Search from Microsoft Azure. bingimg - the code I used to gather the photos alcohol.zip - folder containing a folder of each drink's photos
+    I got photos of vodka, whiskey, and tequila from Bing Image Search from Microsoft Azure. bingimg - the code I used to gather the photos alcohol.zip - folder containing a folder of each drink's photos - ran out of space in Git large file storage